Create a Website Account - Manage notification subscriptions, save form progress and more.

-Every 2-3 years the Town commissions a third-party engineering firm to evaluate all 200+ miles of streets that the Town maintains.
+Every 2-3 years the Town commissions a third-party engineering firm to evaluate all 220+ miles of streets the Town maintains.
 Each street segment is given a "pavement condition rating" between 0 and 100, with a 100 being perfect condition and 0 being very poor condition.
-The Town then uses these scores to prioritize our resurfacing efforts each year.
-The Town does not resurface streets based on citizen requests, for aesthetic purposes or to enhance property values.
+The Town uses these scores to prioritize resurfacing efforts each year.
+The Town does not resurface streets based on citizen requests, for aesthetic purposes, or to enhance property values.

 "No Parking" signs are added/removed on a petition basis.
-Please contact your HOA to get the process started.
-Once we receive notification of the request, staff will make an on-site evaluation to determine the need for sign addition/removal.
+Please contact your HOA to start the process.
+Once the HOA notifies the Town of the request, staff conducts an on-site evaluation to determine the need for sign addition/removal.

 Parking restrictions are enforced by the Huntersville Police Department.